tencentyun/intlcloud-documents/product_new/大数据及人工智能产品中心/弹性 MapReduce/快速入门/登录集群_intl_en.md

 ### Logging in with a Password
 1. Download PuTTY (a remote login tool on Windows) [here](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) and install it.
 2. Launch the PuTTY client, enter the following in the PuTTY Configuration window, and click **Open** to create a session as shown below:
- - **Host Name**: The public IP address of the EMR cluster, which can be viewed on the list page or details page in the [EMR Console](https://console.cloud.tencent.com/emr).
+ - **Host Name**: The public IP address of the EMR cluster, which can be viewed on the list page.
  - **Port**: The port number of the CVM instance, which has to be 22.
 (Please make sure that the port 22 in the CVM instance is opened.
 For more information, see [Security Group](https://intl.cloud.tencent.com/document/product/213/12452) and [Network ACL](https://intl.cloud.tencent.com/document/product/215/5132)).
  - **Connect type**: Select **SSH**.
 ![](https://main.qcloudimg.com/raw/ffd939abf8af27a9dfba50707f421992.png)